High-level group on non-discrimination

 Network of legal experts

-The European Equality Law Network ensures that the European Commission is kept informed in relation to important legal developments in both the fields of gender equality and non-discrimination at national level and as to the impacts of those developments.
+The European network of legal experts in gender equality and non-discrimination ensures that the European Commission is kept informed in relation to important legal developments in both the fields of gender equality and non-discrimination at national level and as to the impacts of those developments.

 This network comprises national experts from 35 countries (the EU countries, Turkey, the former Yugoslav Republic of Macedonia, Montenegro, Serbia, Iceland, Liechtenstein and Norway).